 Quality and character are the defining qualities and we at the Clog salute all our local food producers.

 "The finest British ingredients are the heart and soul of all the food at The Clog.
-Celebrating the nature of our own regional produce, what gives it character, what makes it the best."
+Celebrating the nature of our own regional produce gives each dish character and a sense of difference with outstanding quality."
 Nigel Haworth